ElfFriend-DnD/FoundryVTT-UXModuleBundle/README.md

 ## Honorable Mentions

 These are some modules that are very useful in the same vein as this list, but have more opportunity for conflict and thus weren't included.

+- [Deselection](https://foundryvtt.com/packages/deselection/) - Simple, elegant, just click on a blank space to deselect.
+I would have included this but could not get in touch with the author for approval.

 - [Laptop Form Fix](https://foundryvtt.com/packages/laptop-fix/) - Lots of tweaks to the UI to allow it to work on smaller laptop screens, high surface area for conflicts with other UI-involved modules.